8 of the best mountain bike multi-tools. Like 'get out of jail free' cards if you get a mechanical on the trail.

 One of the cornerstones of mountain biking is self-sufficiency; specifically the ability to get out of a fix and carry out emergency repairs on the trail.
-To make repairs and adjustments you’ll need a trail tool, and the best mountain bike multi-tool will give you everything you need in a portable package.
+While it makes sense to have a decent tool kit at home, to make repairs and adjustments you’ll need a trail tool, and the best mountain bike multi-tool will give you everything you need in a portable package.

 Consider a multi-tool akin to the Swiss Army Knife of mountain biking, where a sturdy metal body is packed with folding practicality.
 In recent years, designers have got impressively creative with multi-tool design, making options that fit in almost every nook and crevice found on a modern mountain bike.
 Which means you can hide most emergency tools and spares in and around the bike, so less to carry on your body and less to remember on every ride as it’s already mounted on your bike.